-Thanks, focusing on operational biogeochemical systems and avoiding a too much expansion of this part, we will include details on the in situ variables that are currently assimilated in, and used for validation and calibration of operational biogeochemical model systems.
-We will change old lines 53-55 as follows:
+Thanks, focusing on operational biogeochemical systems and avoiding a too much expansion of this part, we have included details on the in situ variables that are currently assimilated in, and used for validation and calibration of operational biogeochemical model systems.

+Old lines 53-55 have been changed as follows:

 The emergence of autonomous underwater sensors (biogeochemical gliders and Argo floats) has opened the possibility to better constrain biogeochemical dynamics also below the water surface (Verdy and Mazloff, 2017; Cossarini et al., 2019; Teruzzi et al., 2021; Skákala et al., 2021).
-Oxygen, chlorophyll, nitrate profiles are currently used in forecast system for assimilation (Amadio et al., 2024), but also used for parameters tuning (Wang et al., 2021, Yumruktepe et al., 2023, Falls et al., 2022), validation of operational systems (Salon et al., 2019; Mignot et al., 2023) and adaptive monitoring of phytoplankton blooms (Ford et al., 2022).
+Oxygen, chlorophyll, nitrate profiles are currently used in forecast systems for assimilation (Amadio et al., 2024), but also for parameters tuning (Wang et al., 2021, Yumruktepe et al., 2023, Falls et al., 2022), validation of operational systems (Salon et al., 2019; Mignot et al., 2023) and adaptive monitoring of phytoplankton blooms (Ford et al., 2022).